teddy-vltn/docker-discord-alerts/README.md

-# Docker Container Monitoring with Discord Notifications
+# Docker Discord Notifier

-This script monitors Docker container events and sends notifications to a Discord channel using embeds.
-It tracks events such as container start, restart, stop, and termination, providing detailed information in each notification.
+Monitor your Docker containers effortlessly and receive real-time alerts in Discord with rich, customizable embeds.
+This project leverages Docker Compose to run the monitoring script as a continuous service, ensuring you stay informed on container events such as start, stop, restart, and failures.

 ## Features

-- **Monitors Docker Events**: Listens for Docker container events (`start`, `restart`, `stop`, `die`).
+- **Real-Time Monitoring**: Listens for Docker container events (`start`, `restart`, `stop`, `die`).
-- **Discord Integration**: Sends event notifications to a Discord channel using webhooks.
+- **Discord Notifications**: Sends event alerts to a Discord channel using webhooks.
-- **Rich Embeds**: Notifications include detailed embeds with fields for event type, timestamp, and shutdown reasons.
+- **Rich Embeds**: Includes detailed information with fields for event type, timestamp, and shutdown reasons.
-- **Configurable**: Uses a JSON configuration file for easy customization.
+- **Configurable**: Easily customize alerts using a JSON configuration file.
+- **Dockerized**: Run the script as a background service using Docker Compose.

 ## Prerequisites

-- Docker installed and running.
+- Docker and Docker Compose installed on your system.
-- Python 3.x installed.
-- Discord account and a webhook URL from your server.
+- A Discord account and a webhook URL from your server.

 ## Installation